 The LISREL 10 MGLIM module also include zero-inflated Poisson and zero-inflated Negative-Binomial models and prints results for unit-specific and population-average estimates of the fixed effects.

-Examples in the folder \mglimex illustrate these features.
+Examples in the Multilevel Generalized Linear Models Examples folder illustrate these features.

 Can one specify more than three levels in the case of multilevel linear models for continuous outcome variables?